rakibdev/dotfiles/.github/windows-emulator.md

-## Run Windows in Arch Linux using QEMU
+## Run Windows In Arch Linux Using QEMU

 ### Step 1: Run